0504ankitsharma/Backend-Unlocked/Pre-requisites/javascript.md

 This explanation should provide you with a solid understanding of the callback pattern in Node.js, including its importance and practical examples.

-Here's a straightforward explanation of destructuring in JavaScript, focusing on its use with MongoDB documents and Express route parameters.
-This will be formatted in an `.md` file for clarity.

----

 # Understanding Destructuring in JavaScript

 ## What Is Destructuring?